yunmin12/c142-ani-energy/README.md

 # ANI-1 Molecular Energy Prediction Pipeline
-**A supervised ANN model trained on the ANI-1 dataset, completed as the final project for Chem C142 'Machine Learning, Statistical Models, and Optimization for Molecular Problems' (Prof. Teresa Head-Gordon), Spring 2025 @ UC Berkeley.
-Group work of Jae Won Kim and Yunmin Kim.**
+**A supervised ANN model trained on the ANI-1 dataset, completed as the final project for Chem C142 'Machine Learning, Statistical Models, and Optimization for Molecular Problems' (Prof. Teresa Head-Gordon), Spring 2025 @ UC Berkeley.**

 ## 🗒️ Project Synopsis